Is Family Constellation Therapy Effective?

 shifts in relationship dynamics

-greater understanding of attachment and loyalty patterns
+greater understanding of loyalty patterns

 emotional release or relief

-stronger sense of belonging or connection
+stronger sense of belonging and connection

 reduced identification with family burdens

 Some people describe the work as helping them see their family system in a completely different way.
+Others find that Family Constellations supports and complements therapy, trauma work, nervous system regulation, coaching, or personal growth practices.

 Why the Work Feels Powerful for Some People